regebro/hovercraft/docs/usage.rst

 and will be used unless you specify a template.
 This is the template you will use most of the time.

-The second is called ``simple`` and it doesn't have a presenter console.
-This template is especially useful if you combine it with the ``--skip-notes`` parameter to prepare a version of your presentation to be put online.
+The second is called ``simple`` and right now it only lacks the Goto function.
+You can ignore it.